MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-flows.md

 :::image type="content" source="media/working-with-flows/remove-flow.png" alt-text="A screenshot showing the option to remove the flow from the app.":::

 This action only removes flow from the app, while the flow remains intact in the environment.
-You can add the flow again to the same, or use in other canvas apps.
+You can add the flow again to the same app, or use in other apps.

 ### See also